-A federal grant program with amounts ranging from \$672 to \$6,495 for the 2021-2022 academic year.
-These amounts are subject to change according to the federal government.
-Student eligibility for this program is determined by the information submitted on the Free Application for Federal Student Aid (FAFSA) and federal methodology.
-Federal Pell Grant funds are paid directly to the College and applied to the student's account.
+A federal grant program with amounts ranging \$767 to \$7,395 for the 2023-2024 academic year.
+The new amounts for 2024-2025 have yet to be determined by the federal government.
+Student eligibility for this program is determined by the information submitted on the

+Free Application for Federal Student Aid (FAFSA) and federal methodology.
+Federal Pell Grant funds are paid directly to the College and applied to the student's account